top of page

 1. Set Clear Intention Before Sleep

-Before resting, calmly set the intention to remain aware and grounded.
-Gratitude and neutrality are more effective than effort or force.
+Before resting, calmly set the intention to remain grounded and observant.
+Neutrality is more effective than effort.

-You may support this intention by listening to delta binaural beats as you fall asleep to guide the body into stillness gradually.
+Listening to delta binaural beats as you fall asleep can help guide the body into stillness gradually.

 2. Stay Calm During Paralysis